commonmark/commonmark-spec/README.md

 In making them, I have appealed to existing conventions and considerations of simplicity, readability, expressive power, and consistency.
-I have tried to ensure that "normal" documents in the many incompatible existing implementations of markdown will render, as far as possible, as their authors intended.
+I have tried to ensure that "normal" documents in the many incompatible existing implementations of Markdown will render, as far as possible, as their authors intended.
 And I have tried to make the rules for different elements work together harmoniously.
 In places where different decisions could have been made (for example, the rules governing list indentation), I have explained the rationale for my choices.
-In a few cases, I have departed slightly from the canonical syntax description, in ways that I think further the goals of markdown as stated in that description.
+In a few cases, I have departed slightly from the canonical syntax description, in ways that I think further the goals of Markdown as stated in that description.

 For the most part, I have limited myself to the basic elements